War poetry: Wales

 At the outbreak of World War I, the vast majority of the Welsh populace were against being involved in the war.
 Throughout World War I, voluntary enlistment by Welshmen remained low and conscription was ultimately enacted in Wales to ensure a steady supply of new recruits into the armed forces.
 The war particularly left Welsh non-conformist chapels deeply divided.
 Traditionally, the Nonconformists had not been comfortable at all with the idea of warfare.
 The war saw a major clash within Welsh Nonconformism between those who backed military service and those who adopted Christian pacifism.

 The most famous Welsh-language war poet remains Private Ellis Humphrey Evans of the Royal Welch Fusiliers, who is best known under his bardic name of Hedd Wyn.

-Born in the village of Trawsfynydd, Wales, Evans wrote much of his poetry while working as a shepherd on his family's hill farm.
+Evans wrote much of his poetry while working as a shepherd on his family's hill farm.
 His style, which was influenced by romantic poetry, was dominated by themes of nature and religion.
 He also wrote several war poems following the outbreak of war on the Western Front in 1914.
 Like many other Welsh nonconformists, Hedd Wyn was a Christian pacifist and refused to enlist in the armed forces, feeling that he could never kill anyone.
 The war, however, inspired some of Hedd Wyn's most noted poems, including Plant Trawsfynydd ("Children of Trawsfynydd"), Y Blotyn Du ("The Black Dot"), and Nid â’n Ango ("[It] Will Not Be Forgotten").
 His poem, Rhyfel ("War"), remains one of his most frequently quoted works.

-Although farm work was classed as a reserved occupation, in 1916 the Evans family was ordered to send one of their sons to sign up for conscription.
-The 29-year-old Ellis enlisted rather than his younger brother Robert.
-In February 1917, he received his training at Litherland Camp, Liverpool.

-In June 1917, Hedd Wyn joined the 15th Battalion Royal Welsh Fusiliers (part of the 38th (Welsh) Division) at Fléchin, France.
-His arrival depressed him, as exemplified in his quote, "Heavy weather, heavy soul, heavy heart.
-That is an uncomfortable trinity, isn't it?"
-Nevertheless, at Fléchin he finished his awdl Yr Arwr ("The Hero"), his submission to the National Eisteddfod of Wales, and signed it "Fleur de Lis".
-It is believed it was sent via the Royal Mail around the end of June.